google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/mobile-web-video-playback.md

     video.addEventListener('timeupdate', function() {
       videoCurrentTime.textContent = secondsToTimeCode(video.currentTime);
-      videoProgressBar.style.width = `${video.currentTime * 100 / video.duration}%`;
       videoProgressBar.style.transform = `scaleX(${video.currentTime / video.duration})`;
     }

-When the video ends, we simply change button state to "play" and show video controls for now.
+When the video ends, we simply change button state to "play", set video `currentTime` back to 0 and show video controls for now.
 Note that we could also choose to load automatically another video if the user has enabled some kind of "AutoPlay" feature.

     video.addEventListener('ended', function() {
-      playPauseButton.classList.toggle('paused', false);
-      showMyVideoControls();
+      playPauseButton.classList.remove('paused');
+      video.currentTime = 0;
     });

 ### Seek backward and forward